 Does the EKUCC provide therapy for EKU faculty and staff?
 No, our services are limited to currently enrolled EKU students.
 Please see the EKU Employee Assistance Program (EAP) and Human Resources office for faculty/staff mental health resources.
 If you are a faculty or staff and currently taking classes, you will be referred to your EAP program for mental health assistance.-back to top-

 What is "community intervention" and "outreach"?
 EKUCC is committed to providing and participating in programs, workshops, and events that promote mental health and wellness.
 Typical outreach programs and activities include providing information about our services and mental health through tablings, class presentation, sponsoring or co-sponsoring events with other departments, university functions, and larger scale events.
 Some of our university wide events have included: guided meditation events like Get on Uranus and Meditate (held at the Hummel Planetarium), Get On Your Grass and Meditate (held in the ravine), national mental health screening days (mental health, eating disorder, and substance abuse), and many other events and partnerships with other EKU departments.
-See our EKUCC calendar and note our Events page for more information about upcoming outreach activities.-back to top-
+See our Events page for more information about upcoming outreach activities.-back to top-

 Do you offer any opportunities for graduate students or undegraduate students who want experience working in a counseling center?
 EKUCC does offer graduate training practicums and interships under the supervision of licensed EKUCC psychologists.
 See Training Programs for more information.
 For EKU undergraduate students, we offer experiences with our Mental Health Peer Advocacy program.-back to top-